How to Make a USB NimbleX Bootable Flash Drive

 • Persistent Feature: Yes

-NimbleX bootable USB Essentials
+NimbleX USB Booting Essentials

 1. Download NimbleX ISO file and burn it to a CD.